Nanya Technology Earnings Call Transcripts

 -

-Q2 2025 saw a 46% revenue jump and 70% shipment growth, but losses deepened due to lower ASP and FX headwinds.
-Gross margin is expected to turn positive in Q3, with DDR4 and low-power DDR4 making up over half of shipments.
+Q2 2025 saw a 46% revenue jump and 70% bit shipment growth, but losses deepened due to lower ASP and FX headwinds.
+DDR4 and low-power DDR4 led shipments, with 1B node technology ramping up.
+Gross margin is expected to turn positive in Q3 as market conditions improve.

 -